alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 This role applies within an org.

 Billing managers create and manage billing account and payment information.
-They can also view users and roles using either the command line, the GOV.UK PaaS admin tool for [London](https://admin.london.cloud.service.gov.uk/) or the admin tool for [Ireland](https://admin.cloud.service.gov.uk/) (requires sign in).
+They can also view users and roles using the command line, or the GOV.UK PaaS admin tool for either the [London](https://admin.london.cloud.service.gov.uk/) or the [Ireland](https://admin.cloud.service.gov.uk/) region (requires sign in).

 You should assign a billing manager to your org before your service moves to production.
 We will send all payment requests to the billing manager.
 An org manager can also be a billing manager.